hematthi/SysSimPyMMEN/docs/source/index.rst

 **SysSimPyMMEN** is a framework for inferring the MMEN from the SysSim models.

-.. hint:: What's behind the name?
+.. tip:: What's behind the name?

    **SysSim** -- a comprehensive forward modeling framework for studying planetary systems based on the *Kepler* mission.
 In particular, `SysSimExClusters <https://github.com/ExoJulia/SysSimExClusters>`_ provides clustered planetary system models that characterize the underlying occurrence and intra-system correlations of multi-planet systems.